Square Beard vs Round Beard – Find Your Perfect Fit

 Square Beard Characteristics

-- Often accompanied by a faded beard and trim
+- Often paired with a faded beard and regular trim

 Pros of Square Beard